 Only very few people know about this one to be genuinely called horned toads.

 But don’t be too serious.
 Common names of animals are rarely preciously accurate.
 That is why scientific names are to matter.

 The Short-legged horned toad (Megophrys (Xenophrys) brachykolos) is also known as Peak spadefoot toad because it was first discovered in the Victoria Peak (locally known as The Peak), Hong Kong.

 Its subtleness comes from its discreteness – It is a tiny little toad growing to less than 40-48 mm that burrows a lot and it is far from common.
 They are not easy to find at all!

-Out of all 23 amphibian species of Hong Kong, there are only 3 endangered species – Hong Kong cascade frog (Amolops hongkongensis) 香港湍蛙, the most well-known Romer’s tree frog (Liuixalus romeri) 盧文氏樹蛙, and this toad.
+Not to be confused with the common toad you can easily find, this species is pretty rare – Out of all 23 amphibian species of Hong Kong, there are only 3 endangered species – Hong Kong cascade frog (Amolops hongkongensis) 香港湍蛙, the most well-known Romer’s tree frog (Liuixalus romeri) 盧文氏樹蛙, and this toad.

 Previously thought to be a subspecies of the Little horned toad (Megophrys minor).
 But molecular genetic evidence now supports its full species status.
 The 2 species are obviously different.
 The Little horned toad is absent in Hong Kong but much more common in southern China and Southeast Asia.

 Not an endemic species – Other than Hong Kong, it can also be found in southern China and Vietnam.
 But it is hardly known outside Hong Kong.
 To be fair, it is even not known to most people in Hong Kong.

 Megophrys brachykolos (Inger and Romer, 1961) Kingdom: Animalia Phylum: Chordata Class: Amphibia Order: Anura Family: Megophryidae Genus: Megophrys Species: brachykolos